FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTSEND_in_PeSIT.md

 > **Note**
 >
-> If the requester/receiver does
+> Note: If the requester/receiver does
 > not set any parameters, it uses the corresponding value sent by the server/sender.

 If the partner is a server/receiver,